Peace and security worldwide

 Psychosocial support

-We use psychosocial support to promote young people’s resilience so that they can develop prospects despite their difficult living conditions and can contribute to the security of their communities.
-In Zimbabwe, for example, we are improving the prospects of HIV-positive young people through low-threshold youth work, combatting stigmatisation and the buddy system, in which experienced volunteers provide emotional support to affected young people.
+Through psychosocial support, we promote the resilience of young people so that they can develop prospects despite difficult living conditions and contribute to the security of their communities.
+In Zimbabwe, for example, we are improving the life prospects of HIV-positive young people through low-threshold youth work, combating stigmatization and the buddy system, in which experienced volunteers provide emotional support to affected young people.

 Securing livelihoods

 Climate change threatens the safety of everyone.
-Young people in rural areas who have to adapt to the changing environmental conditions are facing particular challenges.
-In Nicaragua, for example, we help young farmers to secure their livelihoods and food security using organic farming methods.
+Young people in rural areas who have to adapt to the changing environmental conditions are particularly challenged.
+For example, we support young farmers in Nicaragua in securing their livelihoods and food security using organic farming methods.
 We also support movements around the world that are committed to protecting the environment.

-In many countries around the world, human rights are being disregarded and civil society is being suppressed.
-We strengthen our partner organisations and young people by demanding respect for their rights.
-In Brazil, young people are forming networks across the country in resistance to racist police violence and campaigning for a security policy that complies with human rights.
+In many countries around the world, human rights are disregarded and civil society is suppressed.
+We strengthen our partner organizations and young people in demanding respect for their rights.
+In Brazil, young people are networking across the country in resistance to racist police violence and mobilizing for a security policy that complies with human rights.

 Safety for young women

-Around the world, girls and young women are particularly affected by gender-based violence worldwide.
-We help young women to gain independence through vocational training.
-In South Africa, for example, we educate young people about sexual rights and offer survivors of sexual violence urgently needed medical, psychosocial and legal support to create more security in everyday life.
+Girls and young women in particular are affected by gender-based violence worldwide.
+We support young women in gaining independence through vocational training.
+To create more security in everyday life, we educate young people in South Africa, for example, about sexual rights and offer survivors of sexual violence urgently needed medical, psychosocial and legal support.

 Our successes in the culture of peace

-• In Colombia, more than 320 young people developed a campaign against the forced recruitment of minors by armed groups.
+• In Colombia, over 320 young people developed a campaign against the forced recruitment of minors by armed groups.
 Their recommendations for better protection were taken up by the authorities.

-• In Brazil, our partner organisation Cipo has worked with 7,500 young people over the last 5 years to campaign against racist police violence.
-They produced documentary films for lobbying work and formed networks across the country in resistance to anti-human security policies.
+• In Brazil, our partner organization Cipo has worked with 7500 young people over the last 5 years to campaign against racist police violence.
+They produced documentary films for advocacy work and networked across the country in resistance to anti-human security policies.

 Further studies

-For more in-depth insights into our work and the topics we focus on, we recommend reading the following studies and reports:
+For more in-depth insights into our work and the topics we deal with, we would like to recommend the following studies and reports:

 Fabiana Kuriki